James Woods: 1978–1989: Breakthrough and acclaim

+Woods took the starring role in the David Cronenberg written and directed science-fiction body horror film Videodrome (1983).
+Critic Janet Maslin of The New York Times praised the film and the leading performance writing, "By far Mr. Cronenberg's most inspired touch is the casting of Mr. Woods, who brings an almost backhanded heroism to the horror genre.
+In villainous or sinister roles...Mr.
+Woods has been startling, but that kind of casting is almost a redundancy.
+Here, his offhand wisecracking gives the performance a sharply authentic edge.
+And his jittery, insinuating manner even begins to look like a kind of innocence, in comparison with the calm, soothing attitudes of the video-crazed megalomaniacs he's up against."

-Woods played Maximillian "Max" Bercovicz, a Jewish gangster, in Sergio Leone's epic Once Upon a Time in America (1984) alongside Robert De Niro, Elizabeth McGovern, Joe Pesci and Danny Aiello.
+He then took on the role of Maximillian "Max" Bercovicz, a Jewish gangster, in Sergio Leone's epic Once Upon a Time in America (1984) alongside Robert De Niro, Tuesday Weld, and Joe Pesci.
 Woods considers his role in the film as one of his favorites.

 The film premiered at the 1984 Cannes Film Festival and received a 15-minute standing ovation.
 Rotten Tomatoes reports an 86% approval rating with 51 reviews, the consensus reading, "Sergio Leone's epic crime drama is visually stunning, stylistically bold, and emotionally haunting, and filled with great performances from the likes of Robert De Niro and James Woods."
 That same year, he also starred in Against All Odds as a nightclub owner who hires an aging football star, played by Jeff Bridges, to find his missing girlfriend.